Ema93sh/ema93sh.github.io/about.markdown

 Hi!
 I am Magesh Kumar, Computer Science graduate student and Research Assistant at Oregon State University.
 I also have three years of professional software development experience working at [ThoughtWorks](https://www.thoughtworks.com/).

 Currently working as part of the [DARPA XAI team](http://oregonstate.edu/ua/ncs/archives/2017/jun/research-aims-make-artificial-intelligence-explain-itself).
-The goal of my project is to develop a DSL that makes it easier for non experts to create AI agents that explain itself.
+The goal of my project is to develop a framework that makes it easier for non experts to create AI agents that explain itself.

 #### Interests:
     * Programming language theory